Everything you need to know before tent camping with toddlers, including camping activities and essential toddler camping gear

 - Nature scavenger hunt

-- Writing your name in rocks
+- Writing your name with rocks

 - Building a stick castle